sarahgoodwin93/project2-colourchange-challenge/README.md

 A simple design was chosen so that users have a clear action path, either to read the game instrctuion or to so straight to the game play.

+It is responsive on both desktop and mobile.

 ![Homepage Image](assets/images/readme-images/home-page.png "Screenshot of homepage on mobile laptop and mobile screens")

 ## How to Play